 Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 1.2 A complaint must be defined as: 'an expression of dissatisfaction, however made, about the standard of service, actions or lack of action by the landlord, its own staff, or those acting on its behalf, affecting a resident or group of residents.'
-Yes Policy and Procedural handbook The complaint definition as stated within the ombudsman code is included within Freebridge Community Housing (FCH)'s policy statement 1.3 A resident does not have to use the word 'complaint' for it to be treated as such.
+Yes policy-and-procedural- handbook.pdf (freebridge.org.uk) The complaint definition as stated within the ombudsman code is included within Freebridge Community Housing (FCH)'s policy statement 1.3 A resident does not have to use the word 'complaint' for it to be treated as such.
 Whenever a resident expresses dissatisfaction landlords must give them the choice to make complaint.
 A complaint that is submitted via a third party or representative must be handled in line with the landlord's complaints policy.
-Yes Policy and Procedure handbook Customers do not have to use the word complaints for it to be treated as such as set out within FCH complaints policy.
+Yes policy-and-procedural- handbook.pdf (freebridge.org.uk) Customers do not have to use the word complaints for it to be treated as such as set out within FCH complaints policy.
 1.4 Landlords must recognise the difference between a service request and a complaint.
 This must be set out in their complaints policy.
 A service request is a request from a resident to the landlord requiring action to be taken to put something right.
 Service requests are not complaints, but must be recorded, monitored and reviewed regularly.
-Yes Policy and Procedural handbook A definition of a complaint and service request is included within FCH complaints policy.
+Yes policy-and-procedural- handbook.pdf (freebridge.org.uk) A definition of a complaint and service request is included within FCH complaints policy.
 1.5 A complaint must be raised when the resident expresses dissatisfaction with the response to their service request, even if the handling of the service request remains ongoing.
 Landlords must not stop their efforts to address the service request if the resident complains.
-Yes Policy and Procedural handbook The reasoning behind the raising of complaints is set out within the FCH complaints policy.
+Yes policy-and-procedural- handbook.pdf (freebridge.org.uk) The reasoning behind the raising of complaints is set out within the FCH complaints policy.

-An expression of dissatisfaction with services made through a survey is not defined as a complaint, though wherever possible, the person completing the survey should be made aware of how they can pursue a complaint if they wish to.
-Where landlords ask for wider feedback about their services, they also must provide details of how residents can complain. --
+1.6 An expression of dissatisfaction with services made through a survey is not defined as a complaint, though wherever possible, the person completing the survey should be made aware of how they can pursue a complaint if they wish to.
+Where landlords ask for wider feedback about their services, they also must provide details of how residents can complain.
+Yes TSM and transactional surveying contains information of how to raise a complaint.
+All FCH surveys provide customers with information on how to make a complaint within the introduction. ----- -- ----- --- --